wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    https://ml.azure.com/">
    https://ml.azure.com</a>

+   Notice the blue band instead at the top.

+1. At "Welcome to the studio", click the "X" dialog button to dismiss it.
 1. Select the Subscription and <strong>Machine Learning workspace</strong>, or create a new one (as above).
 The Azure Machine Learning studio home page should appear:

 1. Click "+" on the left menu to reveal a list.